azharuddin2018/azharuddin2018/README.md

 <br>

-- 🌱 I’m currently learning **Real-Time Data Pipeline with Kafka and Snowflake**
+- 🌱 I’m currently working on **Real-Time Data Pipeline with Kafka and Snowflake**

 - 🔭 I was previously working on **Migration to Snowflake Data Warehouse**